Scattering Ashes of Loved Ones Onto Water - Lake District Cumbria

 Earlier this year I made a short piece to camera explaining a little more about myself and the service that I offer.

-I’m not a company or an operator — just one person offering a simple service with care.
-But I’ve still taken the time to think things through properly.
+I’m not a company or a commercial operator — just one person offering a simple service with care.
+But that doesn’t mean I take it lightly.

-I’ve spoken to local landowners, environmental groups, and public bodies about what I do.
-I’ve listened to their feedback and made changes where needed.
-I don’t use private land.
-I paddle out from public launch spots.
-I don’t leave anything behind.
+I’ve spoken with local landowners, environmental groups, and public bodies to explain what I do.
+I’ve listened to their concerns and adjusted my approach where needed.

-Ashes are mostly made of bone mineral — they don’t contain nutrients, and I’m careful where I scatter them.
-I do it gently, by hand, in quiet places, one family at a time.
+Cremated remains are mostly made of bone mineral — inert, not nourishing.
+Still, I take great care in choosing the right spot.
+I scatter gently, by hand, in deep water, one family at a time.

-You don’t need a licence to scatter ashes in the UK — but it’s still important to go about it respectfully.
-That’s exactly what I try to do.
+There’s no licence required to scatter ashes in the UK — but there is a responsibility to do it properly.
+That’s what I try to honour.

 I only carry out a small number of scatterings each year.
-This keeps it peaceful — for me, for you, and for the landscape.
+That keeps it peaceful — for you, for me, and for the landscape.